Skip to main content

 What is Vision Therapy?

-So there is a difference between eyesight and vision.
-Our eyesight is how well we see objects at distance and up close, but vision also happens in our brain.
+There is a difference between eyesight, and vision.
+Our eyesight is how well we see objects at distance and up close, but vision is what happens in our brain.

-Our brain has to actually process the information that our eyesight is giving us, and then sometimes there's a disconnect between the two.
-This can lead to issues in the classroom at work while driving and in sports.
+Our brain has to actually process the information that our eyesight is giving us, and sometimes there's a disconnect between the two.
+This can lead to issues in the classroom, at work, while driving, and in sports.

-Vision therapy simply put is a way to have the brain, eyes, and body all talking to one another easier.
-We use special glasses or contact lenses, prisms exercises, and some computer activities to not only help the eyes gather the information correctly but for our brain to also process that information to help us in the classroom at work and in sports.
+Vision therapy is a way to have the brain, eyes, and body have an easier time all talking to each other.
+We use special glasses or contact lenses, prisms exercises, and some computer activities to not only help the eyes gather the information correctly, but for our brain to also process that information to help us in the classroom, at work, and in sports.

-Our individualized visual vision therapy program consists of in-person therapy sessions along with supplemental home activities as well.
+Our individualized visual vision therapy program consists of in-person therapy sessions along with supplemental home activities.

 Who would benefit with Vision Therapy?

-Well, many of our patients come to us with multiple symptoms, and some with previous diagnoses of dyslexia, dysgraphia, ADHD, post-concussion syndrome, headaches, dizziness, and double vision.
-All of these issues can cause a decrease in school and sports performance and evenly to anxiety sometimes.
+Patients come to us with multiple symptoms, and previous diagnoses, such as dyslexia, dysgraphia, ADHD, post-concussion syndrome, headaches, dizziness, and double vision.
+All of these issues can cause a decrease in school and sports performance and even lead to anxiety.

-We see a lot of kids struggling in the classroom with reading, handwriting, and attention issues, and these can all be the result of binocular vision dysfunction.
-This is when both of the eyes are not working together as a team or when our eyes are not able to track appropriately across a page when we're reading or able to track a ball on the field.
+We see a lot of kids struggling in the classroom with reading, handwriting, and attention issues.
+These can all be the result of binocular vision dysfunction, when both of the eyes are not working together as a team, or not able to track appropriately across a page when we're reading, or a ball across a field.

-We also have children and adults with more obvious issues of strabismus, which is when one or both eyes are turning in or out, and amblyopia, which is where one or both eyes are not able to be corrected to 20-20 even with glasses or contacts.
+We also have children and adults with more noticeable issues of strabismus, which is when one or both eyes are turning in or out, and amblyopia, which is where one or both eyes are not able to be corrected to 20/20 even with glasses or contacts.

-We have a handful of patients that have had car accidents, strokes, traumatic brain injuries, or different neurological conditions that can also cause them to be symptomatic that we work with as well.
+We have a handful of patients that have had car accidents, strokes, traumatic brain injuries, or different neurological conditions that can also cause them to have similar symptoms.